+Academy

-To Keto or not to Keto?
+To Keto or not to Keto? - Ref135

+with Gary Taubes

+6th January 2021

+TRANSCRIPT

+Please note, this is not a verbatim transcript:

+- Some elements (repetition or time-sensitive material for example) may have been removed

+- In some cases, related material may have been grouped out of chronological sequence.

+- The text may have been altered slightly for clarity.

+- Capitalisation and punctuation may be erratic...

+- There may be errors in transcription.
+If something appears odd, please refer to the recording itself (and let us know, so that we can correct the text!)

+Steven Bruce

-We're kicking off this new year with a look at diet probably quite appropriately after the festive season.
-It's a topic which is always baffled me, but it's intrigued me since I qualified as an osteopath, understanding what sort of advice we should be giving to our patients making sense of the conventional wisdom that the five a day stuff and all that.
-And I was therefore very intrigued recently to read a review of a forthcoming book review bit one of my written by one of my previous guests, in fact, Malcolm Kendrick, he's been on the show a number of times talking about the bad science around the cholesterol hypothesis.
-But he was talking about a new book called The Case for keto.
-And my guest this evening is Gary talked, Gary is the author of the case for keto, and he's joining us from California.
+We're kicking off this new year with a look at diet, probably quite appropriately after the festive season.
+It's a topic which has always, I won't say baffled me, but it's intrigued me since I qualified as an osteopath.
+Understanding what sort of advice we should be giving to our patients, making sense of the conventional wisdom, the five a day stuff and all that.
+And I was therefore very intrigued recently to read a review of a forthcoming book, a review written by one of my previous guests, in fact, Malcolm Kendrick, who's been on the show a number of times talking about the bad science around the cholesterol hypothesis, but he was talking about a new book called The Case for Keto.
+And my guest this evening is Gary Taubes, Gary is the author of The Case for Keto and he's joining us from California.
 Gary, welcome to the show.
 We've lost your microphone for some reason.

 Gary Taubes

 Thank you for having me.
 How's that?